Must a patron present their ID Card when checking out?

 – Who has a book checked-out

-– Work schedules of student assistants (take a message, be sure to include name and contact information)
+– Never disclose work schedules of staff or student assistants to members of the public/patrons. (take a message, be sure to include name and contact information)

 – Phone numbers or addresses of full-time, hourly, or student staff (except to authorized library staff).
-Any information available on public web pages is ok to give out, such as any information found on the library personnel page, i.e. office phone numbers and UARK email.
+Any information available on public web pages is ok to give out, such as any information found on the library personnel page or campus directory, i.e. office phone numbers and UARK email.